riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 ### riscv_int.h

-This header file defined several common RISC-V specific integer type and related marco could be used in intrinsic interface or user program directly.
+This header file defined several common RISC-V specific integer type and related macro could be used in intrinsic interface or user program directly.

 | Type Name             | Meaning                              |
 | --------------------- | ------------------------------------ |